First day of BBC television: Technology

-BBC television initially used two systems on alternate weeks: the Baird system and the 405-line Marconi-EMI system.
+BBC television initially used both systems on alternate weeks.
 The decision to use the Baird system for the first week was made on a coin toss.
 The use of the two formats made the BBC's service the world's first regular high-definition television service; it broadcast from Monday to Saturday between 15:00 and 16:00, and 21:00 and 22:00.

 Alexandra Palace housed two studios (one for each system), various scenery stores, make-up areas, dressing rooms, offices, and the transmitter itself.